akauppi/GroundLevel-firebase-es/packages/app/README.md

 $ npm test
 ```

+This runs all the front-end tests and returns you back to the OS prompt.

-`npm test` launches a DC environment in the background.
+>Note: `npm test` launches a DC environment in the background.
 This reduces the startup time, in case you were to run `npm test` multiple times.

 ### Test based development